Quantum Cloning Machines and the Applications: Local cloning of entangled states, entanglement in quantum cloning

 Alice and Bob share one Bell states from a known subset, say $\{ |\Psi ^+\rangle , |\Phi ^+\rangle \}$, they want to copy this state by LOCC.
 Several problems should be considered before to study this problem: (1).The entanglement between $A$ and $B$ does not increase under LOCC.
 So to copy locally this state, we generally assume that some known entangled states, for example $|\Phi ^+\rangle $, are shared between $A$ and $B$ which can be used as ancilla.
 (2).The entanglement resource used by local copying should be minimum.
 Otherwise, we can use the teleportation scheme\cite{PhysRevLett.70.1895}, let Bob (Alice) obtain the full state $\{ |\Psi ^+\rangle , |\Phi ^+\rangle \}$, he knows the state exactly by measurement, and copies of the entangled state between $A$ and $B$ can be obtained easily by local unitary operations which are shown explicitly above in (\ref{Bell}).
 Actually Alice and Bob can discriminate any two Bell states by LOCC \cite{walgateshort,walgate,prl87.277902}.

-In these conditions, the problem can be explicitly stated as: Alice and Bob share either of two maximally entangled states $\{ |\Psi ^+\rangle , |\Phi ^+\rangle \}$ and an ancilla $|\Phi ^+\rangle $, can they obtain the state $|\Psi ^+\rangle ^{\otimes 2}$ or $|\Phi ^+\rangle ^{\otimes 2}$ by LOCC?
+In these conditions, the problem can be explicitly stated as: Alice and Bob share either of two maximally entangled states $\{ |\Psi ^+\rangle , |\Phi ^+\rangle \}$, but they do not know which one it is.
+Additionally, they share known maximally entangled states in form $|\Phi ^+\rangle $ as the resource which are used as ancillary states.
+The question is: can they obtain the state $|\Psi ^+\rangle ^{\otimes 2}$ or $|\Phi ^+\rangle ^{\otimes 2}$ by LOCC?
 The answer is `yes': both Alice and Bob do CNOT gate with the unknown qubit as the controlled qubit and the ancilla as the target qubit, they can achieve their aim.
 We name this method as CNOT scheme.
 The key point here is that Alice and Bob do not need to know which state they share, they can finally obtain two copies of this state, and only one known state $|\Phi ^+\rangle $ (resource) is consumed.
-Let us next analyze the advantages of this scheme.
-If we use the teleportation, then discriminate the state, finally prepare the two copies, we find that three Bell states $|\Phi ^+\rangle $ (resource) are used.
-If we use the local discrimination, i.e. by local measurement in $\{ |0\rangle , |1\rangle \}$ basis and with assistance of classical communication, we know the exact form of the shared state, the two copies can be obtained by local unitary operations.
-In this scheme, two Bell sates are consumed.
-On the other hand, to obtain two copies of $|\Psi ^+\rangle $ or $|\Phi ^+\rangle $, at least, one ancilla should be used.
-So the CNOT scheme is optimal.